pose/webcrypto-jwt/README.md

 #### Browser Support

 The following browsers are supported without shims: IE TP, Firefox 35+ and Chrome 37+.
 Safari is not currently working.
-For more information about compatiblity check [Web Cryptography browser support](http://caniuse.com/#feat=cryptography).
+For more information about compatiblity check [web cryptography browser support](http://caniuse.com/#feat=cryptography).

 #### Install